Blackburn: Industrial Revolution and textiles

 From around 1750, cotton textile manufacturing expanded rapidly.
 Supplied with cotton by merchants, and paid by the piece, cottagers spun cotton into thread and wove it into cloth.
 The merchants arranged for cloth to be bleached and dyed.

 After 1775, spinning mills were built in the town.
 Early mills were warehouse conversions; the first purpose-built spinning mill was constructed in 1797 and by 1824 there were 24.
 The number of spindles reached 2.5 million by 1870 and spinning mills were constructed up to that time – 24 since 1850.
 Spinning declined between 1870 and 1900 as the sector transferred to south Lancashire.

 In 18th-century Blackburn, weaving was primarily undertaken by handloom weavers working from their own cottages.
 However, as powerlooms were introduced into the mills after 1825, the percentage of handloom weavers began to decline and this occurred more rapidly in areas closer to the town.
-In 1826 the Power-loom riots cam through Blackburn in response to the loss of jobs and low wages.
-Handloom weavers continued to make up a sizable portion of the workforce in outlying rural areas.
+In 1826 the Power-loom riots came through Blackburn in response to the loss of jobs and low wages.
+Handloom weavers continued to make up a sizeable portion of the workforce in outlying rural areas.
 The last handloom shop in Blackburn closed in 1894.